Erik Karlsson: Pittsburgh Penguins (2023–present)

 On 6 August 2023, Karlsson was traded to the Pittsburgh Penguins in a three-team deal also involving the Montreal Canadiens, with Pittsburgh also receiving forward Rem Pitlick from the Canadiens, as well as forward Dillon Hamaliuk and a 2026 third-round draft pick from San Jose, while Pittsburgh sent out a 2024 first-round draft pick, forward Mikael Granlund, and defenceman Jan Rutta to San Jose (with San Jose also receiving forward Mike Hoffman from Montreal in the trade).
 Pittsburgh also sent a 2025 second-round draft pick, defenceman Jeff Petry, goaltender Casey DeSmith and forward Nathan Légaré to Montreal.

+In the 2023–24 season, Karlsson scored 11 goals and 56 points in 82 games played in his first season with the Penguins.

+Karlsson finished the 2024–25 season with 11 goals and 52 points.